 Frequently asked

-What it does.
+- What it does.
 The product mechanic matters more than the marketing.
-If you want spend-to-own with no subscription, that's Slyce — independent of any gender targeting.
+If you want spend-to-own — owning the brands you shop at, automatically — that's Slyce (a flat $9.99/month), independent of any gender targeting.
 If you want goal-based robo-advising with women-specific planning assumptions, that's Ellevest.

-Apps with no monthly subscription are friendlier to irregular income — you don't pay a fee in months you don't contribute.
-Slyce and Robinhood's base tier are both $0/month.
+- Apps with no monthly subscription are friendlier to irregular income — you don't pay a fee in months you don't contribute.
+Robinhood's base tier and free fractional-share brokers like Fidelity are $0/month; Slyce charges a flat $9.99/month, so on genuinely irregular, low-volume contributions a free app costs less.
 For longer-horizon retirement savings on irregular income, a SEP IRA at Fidelity or Schwab is structurally a better fit than any consumer app.

 Keep reading